 Insulation: Omni-Heat Reflective

-What we like: Classy mid-thigh length for a great price.
+What we like: Classy mid-thigh length at a great price.

 What we don’t: Not as warm as most jackets here.